NEW: The retrial of former President Hosni Mubarak is adjourned until mid-August

-Mubarak was forced from office in February 2011 following two weeks of mass street protests.
+Mubarak faces charges connected to the killing of protesters during the revolution.
+He was forced from office in February 2011 following two weeks of mass street protests.

-Following a lengthy trial, he and his former interior minister, Habib al-Adly, were found guilty and sentenced to life in prison last year on charges that they were complicit in the protesters' killings.
+Following a lengthy trial, Mubarak and his former interior minister, Habib al-Adly, were found guilty and sentenced to life in prison last year on charges that they were complicit in the protesters’ killings.

 After appealing their convictions, they were granted a new trial early this year.

-But they, too, were ordered to be retried after President Mohamed Morsy, himself ousted this week, ordered a new investigation last year.
+But they, too, were ordered to be retried after Morsy, himself ousted last month, ordered a new investigation last year.

 Mubarak was present in court Saturday for the fourth session of the retrial, wearing his signature sunglasses.
 He made his first court appearance in May.